 - Fights Atherosclerosis: Barley contains Niacin (a B vitamin complex) which prevents Atherosclerosis, a condition causing thickening of arterial walls, due to coagulation of fatty materials, such as cholesterol.
 This greatly lowers the chances of stroke and heart disease.

 - Lowers Bad Cholesterol: The soluble fiber, in barley, dissolves and binds with fatty acids, slows down absorption of sugar, and lowering low-density lipoprotein (LDL or bad cholesterol) levels.
 Insoluble fiber yields propionic acid, which keeps the blood cholesterol levels low.
 Barley is a rich source of niacin, which is effective in reducing blood clots and cardiovascular disease.

 - Assists Weight Loss: Fiber absorbs water, but the insoluble fiber really expands in your stomach, sticking around longer and suppressing appetite.
 Barley is low on fat and cholesterol, and full of vital nutrients, making it ideal for daily consumption.
-It enables the digestive juices to work overtime, sheds calories by preventing the build-up of fat and increases the rate of metabolism.
+It enables the

 - Diuretic: Barley keeps the urinary tract healthy by preventing Urinary Tract Infection and is useful in bringing down simple fevers and controlling diarrhea.